Hosting your own GitHub runner on an Instance

 -

 Enter the name of the runner during the runner configuration.
-It gets automatically several tags attached to it.
-Optionally you can enter custom tags.
+Several tags are automatically attached to it.
+Optionally, you can enter custom tags.
 When prompted, enter the

 work